 Bonus!
 I just set up this new quiz to help suggest an Alaska itinerary to you.
 If you’re planning a trip, check it out to get a ✨customized itinerary✨ based exactly on your own travel details and preferences.

 In each of my Alaska itineraries, I start with this section of Alaska travel tips.
 First, I get these questions all. the. time. so if you’re curious about them, you’re not alone.
 Second, if I don’t answer them first, the rest of the itinerary is a little confusing.
 Let’s cover them, then read on for my an in-depth five-day Alaska itinerary all ready to help you plan your trip.

 Best Time to Visit Alaska

 You might not believe it, but Alaska has become a four-season destination.
-You can visit in the summer when it’s warm under the Midnight Sun; you can visit in the autumn when the tundra turns the ruby and gold; you can visit in the winter to see the Northern Lights and dog-sledding; you can visit in the spring as the snow starts to thaw, before the summer crowds arrive.
+You can visit in the summer when it’s warm under the Midnight Sun; if you visit in the autumn, you’ll see the tundra turn ruby and gold; visiting Alaska in the winter you can see the Northern Lights and try dog-sledding; or you can visit in the spring as the snow starts to thaw before the summer crowds arrive.